Consult the medication dictionary to quickly obtain detailed information

 Sebum.
 Your sebaceous glands secrete this natural oil that’s essential for protecting your scalp and making your hair supple and shiny.
 When it’s overproduced, your hair gets greasy and dandruff appears.
 So, what should you do?

-When you have greasy hair, it’s best to use a mild shampoo with a neutral pH or one designed to eliminate excess sebum.
-Alternate your usual shampoo with an anti-dandruff product (even if you don’t have dandruff!).
+When you have greasy hair, it’s best to use a mild shampoo with a neutral ph or one designed to eliminate excess sebum.
 This type of formula often contains ingredients that are drying.
 Conversely, avoid using shampoos with rich or conditioning ingredients.
 Avoid silicone-based formulas that drench hair fibres.

 A small reminder: using too much shampoo can actually make your hair greasy!
 For long hair, an amount the size of a quarter is enough.